-Only the highest elevation areas in the head of the Waipio hydrologic unit are there well-drained soils.
-At lower elevations, moderately permeable soils have slower runoff and a slight erosion hazard.
-Waipio Stream flows in a gulch through rough mountainous land from the middle of the hydrologic unit to the coast.
-This is very steep land broken by numerous intermittent drainage channels with rapid runoff and active geologic erosion (Soil Survey Staff, 2020).
+About one-third of the way from the head of the Nailiilihaele hydrologic unit to the sea, the soils transition to a well-drained silty clay and rough broken land.
+The silty clay is moderately permeable with slow runoff and a slight erosion hazard.
+The soils along the course of Nailiilihaele Stream continues in a gulch through rough mountainous land from the middle of the hydrologic unit to the coast.
+This is very steep land broken by numerous intermittent drainage channels with rapid runoff and active geologic erosion.
+The soils of rough mountainous land are not uniform (Soil Survey Staff, 2020).

 Table 2-2.
-Area and percentage of soil types for the Waipio hydrologic unit, Maui.
+Area and percentage of soil types for the Nailiillihaele hydrologic unit, Maui.
 (Source: Soil Survey Saff, 2020)